Aimée Christensen

 Planetary Protector

-Aimée Christensen is the founder and CEO of Christensen Global, a sustainability advisory firm where she collaborates with visionary leaders, leveraging deep expertise and a diverse network of relationships to mobilize resources to build an equitable, secure, and restorative world.
-She advises climate solutions innovators such as Aleph Farms, Hempitecture and RiskThinking.AI, global impact initiatives including the Clinton Global Initiative, The Elders, and Global Ocean Commission, major corporations including Duke Energy, FEMSA, Microsoft, Swiss Re and Virgin, and philanthropies including Rockefeller Brothers Fund and the United Nations Foundation.
+Aimée Christensen is the founder and CEO of Christensen Global, a strategic advisory firm where she leverages deep expertise and a diverse network of relationships to build a just, resilient and thriving world.
+She develops, accelerates and scales solutions in key impact sectors, including with climate solutions innovators such as Aleph Farms, Hempitecture and RiskThinking.Ai, global impact initiatives including Apparel Impact Institute, Clinton Global Initiative, Global Ocean Commission and Sustainable Energy for All, major corporations such as Duke Energy, FEMSA, Ford Motor Company, Microsoft, Swiss Re and Virgin, and philanthropies including Mastercard Impact Fund, Rockefeller Brothers Fund and the United Nations Foundation.
+She is Senior Adviser for Climate Finance to the Milken Institute and partnered with the Mastercard Center for Inclusive Growth to release at the UN climate talks at COP29 a report and call to action, “Unlocking the Power of Small Business to Deliver Climate-Smart Inclusive Growth.”
+She is also the founder and curator of the Sun Valley Forum, where she gathers a community of global leaders and innovators to accelerate impact together.